anslwy/openduck/README.md

 ## Key Features

-🎙️ Real-Time Voice Interaction
+### Real-Time Voice Interaction

-Real-Time Conversation: Speak naturally.
-Interrupt the AI mid-sentence.
-No "push-to-talk" required.
-Voice Cloning: Upload a sample to create custom personas via CosyVoice3 support.
-Ultra-Fast TTS: Uses Kokoro-82M for high-quality, lightweight speech that feels human.
+Chat with AI hands-free.
+Interrupt anytime you want like in a real conversation.
+Live transcriptions are provided so you know what you actually send to the AI.

+### Conversation Management

+Being voice-first does not mean you lose control over the conversation history.
+With OpenDuck, all your chat history will be saved in your local disk.
+You can search, rename, resume, fork or delete any previous chat session.
+You can also edit or delete any previous message inside the session.

-👀 Screen-Aware Vision (Use Cases)
+### Screen-Aware Vision

+Use `Shift+Command+L` to capture a screen region and `Shift+Command+Option+L` to capture the whole screen.
+The next time you speak the AI can view the screenshots you attached, without even changing to the OpenDuck app window.
+#### Use cases:
-Contextual Rubberducking: Use `Shift+Command+L` to capture a screen region and ask: "Why is this code throwing an error?" or "What does this graph mean?"
+Contextual Rubberducking: Capture a screen region and ask: "Why is this code throwing an error?" or "What does this graph mean?"
 Accessibility: Be a "Visual Prosthetic".
-Blind and visually impaired users can use `Shift+Command+Option+L` to have the AI describe any part of their screen in real-time.
+Blind and visually impaired users can use shortcut to capture the whole screen then let the AI describe any part of their screen in real-time.

-🎭 Portability with .openduck
+### Portability with .openduck

-Persona in a Box: Package prompts, custom icons, and voice clones into a single .openduck file.
-Share your custom characters or expert mentors with one click.
+Want to share your characters?
+With OpenDuck it's as easy as one click of a button, then the everything (Prompt, Avatar, Voice reference for CosyVoice models) will be packaged into one .openduck file then you can share it with your friends.
+Importing a character from .openduck is also as simple as clicking the import button then select the .openduck file.

-⚡ Engineered for Efficiency
+### Engineered for Efficiency

 OpenDuck is built with a Rust backend and a Svelte frontend as a native MacOS application.
-We chose this stack specifically to maximize Unified Memory for your models.
-While Electron apps often idle at 500MB+ RAM, OpenDuck stays out of the way.
-By keeping the app overhead nearly invisible, we ensure that every possible gigabyte of your Mac's RAM is dedicated to running the smartest LLMs possible.
+We want to make sure the UI is responsive and at the same time the memory usage for application stays lean.
+Use your memory to run AI models, not to run our app.

+The built-in models are optimized for MLX and you can optionally connect other models via Ollama, LMStudio and any OpenAI-compatible endpoints.

+We achieve sub-second latency (from the moment user stops talking to the moment AI speaks) on the M5 MacBook Air.
+Memory Usage while chatting:
+Gemma-4-E2B: ~4GB
+Distil-Whisper: ~3.7GB
+Kokoro-82M: ~1.8GB
+OpenDuck: ~80MB

 ## Quick Start for Installing the Beta Version